 Students with an adult focus complete their first practicum at the University Counseling Service (UCS), under course number PSQF:7434.
-Students with a child/adolescent focus complete their first practicum at the Belin-Blank Center.
+Students with a child/adolescent focus complete their first practicum at the Belin-Blank Center or Scanlan Center for School Mental Health.
 Subsequent practica (called "advanced") may be completed at a variety of approved sites, under course number PSQF:7453.
 Students are responsible for applying for advanced practicum placements.
 A list of approved sites and file of site evaluations are available from the Practicum Coordinator.
 All practicum forms are available on the program's website.

 Counseling psychology faculty must approve all practicum sites.
-Students interested in an unapproved site may ask the counseling psychology faculty to consider the site for approval, but may not use the site until approval is granted.
+Students interested in an unapproved site may ask the counseling psychology faculty to consider the site for approval but may not use the site until approval is granted.
 Faculty may approve sites for one individual placement, rather than as a regularly approved site for the program.
 See the Procedures section for the process for obtaining faculty approval for such "specialized" placements.
+Sites are required to provide appropriate supervision, and to require no more than 18 hours per week on-site from each student.